“Sorry, this file type is not permitted for security reasons.”

 Therefore, WordPress does not allow SVG files to be uploaded to WordPress.
-For years, we have been using the SVG Support plugin, which we have already financially supported.
+For years, we have been using the plugin SVG Support, which we have already financially supported.

 But since version 5 of WordPress, the SVG files must contain an extra line of code to be uploaded:

-Insert this line at the beginning of your SVG file with a text editor.
-Together with the plugin mentioned above the SVG upload should work then without further errors.
+Insert this line at the beginning of your SVG file with a text editor and together with the above mentioned.
+With the plugin mentioned above, SVG upload should work then without further errors.

-Keep in mind that cropping the image in WordPress will not work because it’s not possible with SVGs – if you’re asked to upload it, just skip this feature.
+Keep in mind that cropping the image in WordPress will not work as SVGs will not, so if you’re asked to upload it, just skip this feature.

 You have not worked with text files yet?
 Here’s how to edit plain text files.

 Tip: pay attention to the correct file format